Torreskai0722/Torreskai0722.github.io/_pages/about.md

 Liangkai Liu is currently a Research Fellow working with Prof. [Kang G. Shin](https://web.eecs.umich.edu/~kgshin/) in the [Real-Time Computing Laboratory](https://rtcl.eecs.umich.edu/rtclweb/) in the Computer Science and Engineering Department at The University of Michigan.
 His research is primarily at the intersection of [Autonomous Driving and Computing Systems](https://arxiv.org/abs/2009.14349), focusing on building **safe**, **predictable**, and **energy-efficient** machine learning systems for **autonomous vehicles** and **autonomous mobile robots**.

 Before that, he received his Ph.D. degree in computer science from Wayne State University in May 2023, supervised by Prof. [Weisong Shi](https://www.weisongshi.org/).
 He has collaborated/worked with researchers from Argonne National Laboratory, IBM Research, MIT Lincoln Laboratory, Inceptio, and Autoware.

+**UPDATE: I will be on the academic job market in the 2024-2025 cycle looking for tenure-track assistant professor positions.
+If your department in hiring, please feel free to reach out at liangkai@umich.edu.**